codatio/codat-docs/docs/auth-flow/optimize/maximize-links.md

 The portal implementation of the link flow involves you manually sending the link URL to the business.
 Tips to maximise links:

-Identify target groups and send the general Codat Intro Link to all customers or prospects in that group Make it clear that the business can revoke consent at any point in their accounting platform Consider embedding the auth flow in your application journey Messaging considerations
+Identify target groups and send the general Codat Intro Link to all customers or prospects in that group Make it clear that the business can revoke consent at any point in their accounting software Consider embedding the auth flow in your application journey Messaging considerations